vjbhaskar/knowledge-center/pages/documents/Applications/overview.md

 ### Managing applications

-A new dedicated dashboard where you can manage LivePerson applications has been added to LiveEngage.
+As we focus on delivering self serve management capabilities to our customers, a new dedicated dashboard where you can manage LivePerson applications by yourself has been added to LiveEngage.
 This new dashboard allows administrators to manage all LivePerson applications on their account.
-In addition, this dashboard also allows the installation of new private applications, providing an easy to use UI for uploading and configuring new applications.
+When LivePerson adds a new application, it will appear on your dashboard for configuration, installation and management.
+In addition, this dashboard also allows the installation of new private applications by providing an easy to use UI for uploading and configuring them.

 For more information on how to use the new Applications dashboard, [please refer to the user guide](liveperson-applications-user-guide.html).